 condition.
 Always use a DVM when checking the unit/system.

 • Check Technical Service Bulletins according to model year and system

 CAUTION: ALWAYS DISCONNECT BATTERY NEGATIVE TERMINAL BEFORE REMOVING PCM CONNECTORS.
 DAMAGE TO PCM IS POSSIBLE.

 If you want to replace your PCM, a reman may or may not be your answer.
 You never know what you'll get when you order a PCM online; reman, refurb, whatever; I'm not sure any of them actually rework the solder joints on the connectors.
 I have personally had four PCMs on my vehicle.
-Some of the repair and return shops and internet PCM exchange houses are roll of the dice and I do not recommend using them, though some users are satisfied.
-Most auto part store sell A1Cardone and some sell Standard.
-They come with a years warranty and I had to utilize it.
+Some of the repair and return shops and internet PCM exchange houses are a roll of the dice, and I do not recommend using them, though some users are satisfied.
+The most auto part store sells A1Cardone, and some sell Standard.
+They come with a year's warranty, and I had to utilize them.
 I finally got an A1Cardone to hold.
 Send Kolak a PM and see what options he offers.

 or pretend that you've permanently fixed your problem.

 :ranton: Every now and then, some poor misguided person will pop in, swearing that the two screw fix is the Be-All End-All fix to the PCM problems.
 If you are one of those people, I personally request that you disassemble the PCM and explain to me how a screw that holds two pieces of plastic together and internally touches nothing but plastic can have any relevance to the electrical characteristics of the PCM.
 What happens is that the connectors must be moved in order to get to the screws.
 In turn, this sometimes temporarily solves an intermittent loose connection.
 It is also possible that the connector that is in between these two screws (internally) is corroded, and disturbing the screws disrupted the insulator the corrosion had formed.